 We offer purchase money financing for purchasers of our vacation ownership products who meet our underwriting guidelines.
-By offering or eliminating financing incentives, we have been able to increase or decrease the volume of our financing activities depending on market conditions.
-We do not provide financing to buyers of our residential products.
+By offering or eliminating financing incentives and modifying underwriting standards, we have been able to increase or decrease the volume of our financing activities depending on market conditions.
+We are not providing financing to buyers of our residential products.
 We generally do not face competition in our consumer financing business to finance sales of vacation ownership products.

-In 2023, our financing propensity was 58% and the average loan originated by us for vacation ownership products totaled approximately \$29,200 (such average includes any refinancing by purchasers who upgraded a prior purchase).
-For financing on the majority of our VOIs, we require a minimum down payment of 10% of the purchase price, although down payments and interest rates are typically higher for applicants with credit scores below certain levels and for purchasers who do not have credit scores, such as non-U.S. resident purchasers.
-The average interest rate for originated loans in 2023 was 13.5% and the average term was 12 years.
+In 2022, our financing propensity was 54% and the average loan originated by us for vacation ownership products totaled approximately \$28,400, which represented 77% of the average purchase price.
+For financing on the majority of our VOIs, we require a minimum down payment of 10% of the purchase price, although down payments and interest rates are typically higher for applicants with credit scores below certain levels and for purchasers who do not have credit scores, such as non-U.S. purchasers.
+The average interest rate for originated loans in 2022 was 13.4% and the average term was 12 years.
 Interest rates are fixed and a loan fully amortizes over the life of the loan.
-The average monthly mortgage payment for an owner who received a loan in 2023 was \$449.
+The average monthly mortgage payment for an owner who received a loan in 2022 was \$511.
 We do not impose any prepayment penalties.

 In our vacation ownership business, in many of our markets, we perform a credit investigation or other review or inquiry to determine the purchaser's credit history before originating a loan.
 The interest rates on the loans we provide are based primarily upon the purchaser's credit score, the size of the purchase, and the term of the loan.
 We base our financing terms largely on a purchaser's FICO score, which is a branded version of a consumer credit score widely used in the United States by banks and lending institutions.
 FICO scores range from 300 to 850 and are calculated based on information obtained from one or more of the three major U.S. credit reporting agencies that compile and report on a consumer's credit history.
-In 2023, the average FICO score of our customers who were U.S. citizens or residents who financed a vacation ownership purchase was 735; 72% had a credit score of over 700, 89% had a credit score of over 650 and 97% had a credit score of over 600.
+In 2022, the average FICO score of our customers who were U.S. citizens or residents who financed a vacation ownership purchase was 734; 71% had a credit score of over 700, 89% had a credit score of over 650 and 97% had a credit score of over 600.